-So you’re hooked eh?
-You’ve stumbled on product design or UI/UX and it looks like a great career option that sounds too good to be true and doesn’t require a degree.
+So, you’ve stumbled on UX, UI or Product Design and it looks like a great career option that sounds too good to be true and doesn’t require a degree.
 A path that seems to make sense of all of your disparate skills and career explorations and the potential to make a positive impact through problem-solving, creativity, and technology.

-Perhaps, you are already a designer in the tech world yearning to push yourself to new heights and expand into new disciplines of product design.
+Perhaps, you are new to all of this, or maybe you’re already in the tech world yearning to push yourself to new heights and expand into new disciplines of product design.

-It’s a wonderful, lucrative, (and competitive) time to become a product or UI/UX designer and the one thing that holds true for all of us is the need for quality ongoing design education.
+It’s a wonderful, lucrative, and competitive time to become a product or UX/UI designer and the one thing that holds true for all of us is the need for quality, ongoing design education.

 But when it comes to how to get that education, you might be wondering what your options are and how to decide.

-As a professional product designer and teacher for over a decade, I’ve watched many aspiring designers wrestle with this question.
+As a professional product designer and teacher for over 14 years, I’ve watched many aspiring designers wrestle with this question.
 It’s a very personal decision, one with many pros and cons, features, and outcomes to weigh.

 “It’s a very personal decision, one with many pros and cons, features, and outcomes to weigh.”

-To make the task more manageable, I’ve outlined a filtering process to give you a better understanding of the landscape of online, digital product design education; UI/UX and Product Design courses, programs, and bootcamps and to help you make a more informed decision about what's right for you.
+To make the task more manageable, I’ve outlined a filtering process to give you a better understanding of the landscape of online, digital product design education; UI/UI and Product Design courses, programs, and Bootcamps and to help you make a more informed decision about what’s right for you.